elenavernazza/CaloL1CalibrationProducer/README.md

 ## 2. Read jets a prepare inputs

-At this point we can read the re-emulated samples to extract the 9x9 chunky donut describing the EGamma and Jets at Layer-1.
+At this point we can read the re-emulated samples to extract the 9x9 chunky donut / Cluster describing the EGamma and Jets at Layer-1.

 The reader will loop over all the jets and save the input to `*.npz` tensors directly compatible with the training script.
 Some selections are applied: